• Skip to main content

 Jump to Recipe

-Omg, Goulash!
-One of my all-time favourites.
+Omg, Goulash or gulash!
+One of my all-time favorites.
 Absolutely to die for... and you know what?
-You actually don't need to travel to Hungary to have goulash, you can just prepare this ox tongue goulash in your own kitchen, right now and with no fancy ingredients whatsoever.
-It is that undoubtedly that perfect one-pot midweek family meal.
+You actually don't need to travel to Hungary to have gulash, you can just prepare this amazing and comforting dish in your own kitchen, right now and with no fancy ingredients whatsoever.
+It is undoubtedly that perfect one-pot midweek family meal.
 Delicious!

 This ox tongue goulash is a satisfying treat, a comforting food you can prepare in your kitchen, without fancy ingredients.